 The extraction of structured information from unstructured data sources (especially text) has been a central pillar of natural language processing (NLP) and Information Extraction (IE) for several decades.
 With respect to the extraction of RDF data from unstructured data, three sub-disciplines of NLP play a central role: Named Entity Recognition (NER) for the extraction of entity labels from text, Keyword/Keyphrase Extraction (KE) for the recognition of central topics and Relationship Extraction (RE, also called relation mining) for mining the properties which link the entities and keywords described in the data source.
 A noticeable additional task during the migration of these techniques to Linked Data is the extraction of suitable IRIs for the discovered entities and relations, a requirement that was not needed before.
 In this section, we give a short overview of approaches that implement the required NLP functionality.
 Then we present a framework that applies machine learning to boost the quality of the RDF extraction from unstructured data by merging the results of NLP tools.
-As an orthogonal activity, we want to mention the NLP2RDF project [57], which provides RDF serialisation for NLP tools solving the above mentioned tasks.

 Named Entity Recognition.
 The goal of NER is to discover instances of a predefined classes of entities (e.g., persons, locations, organizations) in text.
 NER tools and frameworks implement a broad spectrum of approaches, which can be subdivided into three main categories: dictionary-based, rule-based, and machine-learning approaches.
-The first systems for NER implemented dictionary-based approaches, which relied on a list of NEs and tried to identify these in text [156,5].
-Following work that showed that these approaches did not perform well for NER tasks such as recognizing proper names [135], rule-based approaches were introduced.
-These approaches rely on hand-crafted rules [32,145] to recognize NEs.
+The first systems for NER implemented dictionary-based approaches, which relied on a list of NEs and tried to identify these in text [199,6].
+Following work that showed that these approaches did not perform well for NER tasks such as recognizing proper names [178], rule-based approaches were introduced.
+These approaches rely on hand-crafted rules [42,189] to recognize NEs.
 Most rule-based approaches combine dictionary and rule-based algorithms to extend the list of known entities.
-Nowadays, handcrafted rules for recognizing NEs are usually implemented when no training examples are available for the domain or language to process [105].
+Nowadays, handcrafted rules for recognizing NEs are usually implemented when no training examples are available for the domain or language to process [141].

 When training examples are available, the methods of choice are borrowed from supervised machine learning.
-Approaches such as Hidden Markov Models [167], Maximum Entropy Models [35] and Conditional Random Fields [44] have been applied to the NER task.
-Due to scarcity of large training corpora as necessitated by machine learning approaches, semi-supervised [124,104] and unsupervised machine learning approaches [106,40] have also been used for extracting NER from text.
-[104] gives an exhaustive overview of approaches for NER.
+Approaches such as Hidden Markov Models [213], Maximum Entropy Models [47] and Conditional Random Fields [57] have been applied to the NER task.
+Due to scarcity of large training corpora as necessitated by machine learning approaches, semi-supervised [162,140] and unsupervised machine learning approaches [142,53] have also been used for extracting NER from text.
+[140] gives an exhaustive overview of approaches for NER.

 Keyphrase Extraction.
 Keyphrases/Keywords are multi-word units (MWUs) which capture the main topics of a document.
-The automatic detection of such MWUs has been an important task of NLP for decades but due to the very ambiguous definition of what an appropriate keyword should be, current approaches to the extraction of keyphrases still display low F-scores [74].
+The automatic detection of such MWUs has been an important task of NLP for decades but due to the very ambiguous definition of what an appropriate keyword should be, current approaches to the extraction of keyphrases still display low F-scores [99].
 From the point of view of the Semantic Web, the extraction of keyphrases is a very similar task to that of finding tags for a given document.
 Several categories of approaches have been adapted to enable KE, of which some originate from research areas such as summarization and information retrieval (IR).
-Still, according to [73], the majority of the approaches to KE implement combinations of statistical, rule-based or heuristic methods [47,119] on mostly document [96], keyphrase [148] or term cohesion features [123].
-[74] gives a overview of current tools for KE.
+Still, according to [98], the majority of the approaches to KE implement combinations of statistical, rule-based or heuristic methods [60,157] on mostly document [128], keyphrase [192] or term cohesion features [161].
+[99] gives a overview of current tools for KE.